BSc (Hons)

 Elite-level facilities

-The UK’s only university with a full-size indoor 3G pitch, dedicated strength and conditioning facilities, and high-spec analytics tech.
+Train and study in high-quality facilities, including the UK’s only university full-size indoor 3G pitch, dedicated strength and conditioning areas, and professional-standard performance analysis technology.

 Industry links